War of the Human Tanks: Limited Operations

 - 0 % negative mentions

-The humor in the game remains consistent with previous installments, though it is somewhat subdued due to the fast-paced nature of the gameplay.
-Overall, it retains a thematic and amusing quality that fans will appreciate.
+The humor in the game remains consistent with previous installments, offering thematic and funny moments, though it is somewhat subdued due to the game's fast pace.
+Overall, players appreciate the humor, even if it feels less prominent than before.

 “It's very thematic and funny.”